 The questions and advice on this page provide an overview of the issues that should be considered when planning an outdoor or adventure-based program.

 A planning summary may be useful in the initial stages of planning and before bookings are made or dates are confirmed.
 See:

 Planning summary (doc - 15.39kb)

 We strongly recommended that school staff obtain the support of the principal for the proposed program before starting detailed planning.
-Once support is recieved the detailed planning of the program can begin.
+Once support is received the detailed planning of the program can begin.

 Prior to departure, documentation that might assist with emergency management must be lodged with the principal and the designated 24-hour school contact person.
 See:

 Explain the educational benefits that the students will gain, and how they relate to the school's curriculum.
 How will you determine what students have gained from the experience?
 Does the educational purpose of the activity justify any potential risk?
 Is there another less risky activity that could be done that meets the same purpose?